edggy/CSCI-6240-project/README.md

 gmpy2 is required for the 1-2 OT python -m pip install gmpy2

-To run the CPP version do the following:
+To run the CPP version on Ubuntu or Windows (Cygwin) do the following:

 Navigate to the Makefile and run

     make all

-This will install the CryptoPP library used.
+This will install the CryptoPP library used and compile everything.

+For a Mac, you must install the CryptoPP library separately.
+The command should be

+    brew install libcryptopp

+Or something of the sort (sorry).

 If you already have the library installed just run